 If you are an older adult (people age 60 and older), a person with a disability age 18 and older, and/or a veteran, please contact the Helpline at 503-988-3646

 You will need:

 proof of income for the last 30 days or a financial aid letter if you are a student.

 You will speak with a DHS caseworker via phone or in person and review application to see if eligible.

 Your SNAP benefits will be available on an Oregon Trail Card.
 New money will be available once a month.

 Request a Hearing

 You have a right to request a hearing in many instances including an action to deny, reduce, change, close or suspend your grant or services.
 You can also ask for a hearing when the Department of Human Services has not acted on a request or notified you in a timely fashion.

-You can request a hearing by contacting your caseworker or if you need help call 2-1-1 or Public Benefit Hotline - 1(800) 520-5292.
-Click here for more information on the Public Benefits Hotline.
+You can request a hearing by contacting your caseworker or if you need help call 2-1-1 or Public Benefits Hotline - 1(800) 520-5292.
+For more information on the Public Benefits Hotline.

 An Oregon Trail Card is an Electronic Benefits Transfer (EBT) card.
 It is similar to a debit card from a bank and comes with a private, Personal Identification Number (PIN), to access benefits.
 The Oregon Trail Card is what you use to purchase food at grocery stores and Farmer’s Markets.
 Benefits are deposited into SNAP participants accounts each month.